Aggravated Assault Attorneys in Crestview

 Your attorney is the one who should call the alleged victim and see what they want to see happen.

 Call a criminal defense attorney with experience defending Aggravated Assault cases in Crestview

-There are no guarantees in life, but following the 3 pieces of advice that I listed above could mean the difference between a fresh start and a jail cell.
-I have seen it happen many times.
+There are no guarantees in life, but following the three pieces of advice that I listed above could mean the difference between a fresh start and a jail cell.
+We have seen it happen many times.

 Aggravated Assault under Florida Law

 Pursuant to Florida Statue 784.021, the State must prove the following 4 elements beyond a reasonable doubt in order to convict you of Aggravated Assault: